Sachs Surname Meaning, History & Origin,

-Sachs Surname Genealogy
+Sachs Surname Meaning

 The surname Sachs took its name from the region of Saxony in central Germany, originally Sachsen after a line of princes there in the 15th century.
 The name, however, became more common in Bavaria.

 - Mary Sachs, The Epitome of Style and Substance.
 Mary Sachs in Harrisburg, Pa.

 - The Goldman and Sachs Families.